-To be considered for an MSc Structural Integrity (Asset Reliability Management) or MSc Oil and Gas Engineering Scholarship an applicant must:
+To be considered for an NSRIC Scholarship an applicant must:

 2.1 Apply for and fulfil the entry criteria for admission to the Brunel MSc Structural Integrity (Asset Reliability Management) programme or the MSc Oil and Gas Engineering programme.

-2.2 Must have a Conditional Firm offer of a place on the MSc Structural Integrity (Asset Reliability Management) or MSc Oil and Gas Engineering programmes.
+2.2 Must have a Conditional Firm offer of a place on the MSc Structural Integrity (Asset Reliability Management) or MSc Oil and Gas Engineering programmes starting in September 2019.

 2.3 Must have a minimum of a UK 2.1 honours degree or international equivalent.
 Candidates holding a UK 2.2 or equivalent will be considered under special circumstances.

-3.1 Applications will be reviewed on a regular basis throughout the year and scholarships will be awarded on a first-come-first-served basis, until all the scholarships have been allocated.
+3.3 Scholarships will be awarded provisionally on a first-come-first-served basis, until all the scholarships have been allocated.

 4. Conditions of Scholarship Payment

-4.3 Awarded scholars are excluded from all other scholarships and tuition fee waivers with the exception of the Postgraduate Academic Excellence Scholarship and Prompt Payment Discount.
+4.6 Awarded scholars are excluded from all other University scholarships and tuition fee waivers with the exception of the Postgraduate Academic Excellence Scholarship and Prompt Payment Discount.